 I write SolarPunk stories for ages 10 and up.
-SolarPunk, a positive sub-genre of Science Fiction, imagines flourishing future worlds, where humankind seeks to live in harmony with natural worlds, wild, colorful and earthy.
-My heroes actively regenerate damaged biospheres and ecosystems across the galaxy.
+SolarPunk, a positive sub-genre of Science Fiction, imagines flourishing future worlds, where humankind seeks to live in harmony with a biodiverse wilderness.
+My heroes actively regenerate damaged ecosystems across the galaxy.

 In addition to writing novels, I’ve worked over two decades as an educator.
 Before that I was an award-winning broadcast journalist.
 And before that I worked in Hollywood, where I honed my storytelling chops cutting commercials and promos, documentaries and multi-screen projects.